Is Credit Suisse Group AG (CS) a Keeper?

 Sponsored

-The average price from analysts is $7.29, which is -$0.06 below the current price.
 CS currently public float of 2.48B and currently shorts hold a 0.37% ratio of that float.
-Today, the average trading volume of CS was 14.19M shares.
+Today, the average trading volume of CS was 13.91M shares.

 CS’s Market Performance

-CS stocks went up by 8.41% for the week, with a monthly jump of 12.04% and a quarterly performance of -10.56%, while its annual performance rate touched -32.80%.
-The volatility ratio for the week stands at 2.34% while the volatility levels for the past 30 days are set at 3.13% for Credit Suisse Group AG.
-The simple moving average for the period of the last 20 days is 9.55% for CS stocks with a simple moving average of -18.90% for the last 200 days.
+CS stocks went down by -4.71% for the week, with a monthly drop of -4.25% and a quarterly performance of -6.07%, while its annual performance rate touched -37.99%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 2.84% for Credit Suisse Group AG.
+The simple moving average for the period of the last 20 days is 1.89% for CS stocks with a simple moving average of -23.54% for the last 200 days.

-During the last 5 trading sessions, CS rose by +8.41%, which changed the moving average for the period of 200-days by -29.53% in comparison to the 20-day moving average, which settled at $6.76.
-In addition, Credit Suisse Group AG saw -23.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CS fell by -4.71%, which changed the moving average for the period of 200-days by -33.27% in comparison to the 20-day moving average, which settled at $6.76.
+In addition, Credit Suisse Group AG saw -28.09% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CS